mackoj/language-gherkin-i18n/README.md

 # Gherkin language support in Atom

-Adds Gherkin language in Atom and:
+Add Gherkin language in Atom and support for:
-* Support Syntax Coloring based on [Atom Language Gherkin](https://github.com/gigapixel/atom-language-gherkin)
+* Syntax Coloring based on [Atom Language Gherkin](https://github.com/gigapixel/atom-language-gherkin)
-* Support for Internationalization based on [i18n.json](https://github.com/cucumber/gherkin/blob/master/lib/gherkin/i18n.json) file
+* Internationalization in 60 languages based on [i18n.json](https://github.com/cucumber/gherkin/blob/master/lib/gherkin/i18n.json)
-* Support for Simple Completion (without autocomplete-plus)
+* Simple Completion (without autocomplete-plus) in 60 languages

-Support 60 languages from the the officials Cucumber/Gherkin [i18n.json](https://github.com/cucumber/gherkin/blob/master/lib/gherkin/i18n.json) file
+The default way it work is Gherkin is equal Gherkin-en so when `# language: <langID>` is not specified it use English as default.

-In order to use an other language parser set as first line of your feature file.

-`# language: <langID>`
+In order to use an other language parser set as first line of your feature file `# language: <langID>` like `# language: fr`.

-like

-`# language: fr`

 Like explain in [Cucumber documentation for spoken languages](https://github.com/cucumber/cucumber/wiki/Spoken-languages)